Anthony Pritzker

 Anthony Nicholas Pritzker (born January 7, 1961) is a member of the Pritzker family and an heir to the Hyatt Hotel fortune; he is managing partner of the Pritzker Group.

 Early life and education

 Pritzker was born to a Jewish family, one of the three children of billionaire Donald Pritzker, founder of the Hyatt hotel chain, and abortion rights activist Sue Pritzker.
+He is the younger brother of former Secretary of Commerce Penny Pritzker and older brother of current Governor of Illinois JB Pritzker.
 He graduated from Menlo School in Atherton, California, Dartmouth College, and earned an MBA from the University of Chicago.

 Career

 From January 1993 to December 1994, he was president of the Fenestra Corporation.
 From 1995 to 1996, he was a group executive at the Marmon Group and directed operations at Arzo, MD Tech, Micro-Aire, Oshkosh Door, and Fenestra.
 From 1996 to 1998, he was the Regional Vice President of Operations in Asia for Getz Bros. & Co.
 In 1998, he was appointed by the Marmon Group to oversee Stainless Industrial Companies.
 From 2000 to 2004, he was the President of Baker Tanks.
 He is managing partner of Pritzker Group.
 He is on the board of directors of Halcyon Ventures, Glenayre, Evercore Partners, and the Signicast Corporation.
 From 2004 to 2007, he was chairman of AmSafe Partners.